TheFoxyHu3/Vijoy-for-LOVE/README.md

 ### *`getAxis(dP)`*

 **Synopsis:**
-This function returns the distance of vjoy's axis.
+This function returns the distance of Vijoy's axis.
 The number is between -1 and 1, and you can set the decimal houses you wanted.

 **Arguments**
 - `dP`: The decimal places of number, the bigger number, more accurate.

 **Returns**
-- The distance of axis between -1 and 1 of stick of vjoy.
+- The distance of axis between -1 and 1 of stick of Vijoy.

 <div id="fun-gt-x"/>

 ### *`getX(dP)`*

 **Synopsis:**
-This function returns the distance in x axis of vjoy.
+This function returns the distance in x axis of Vijoy.
 The number is between -1 and 1, and you can set the decimal houses you wanted.

 **Arguments**
 - `dP`: The decimal places of number, the bigger number, more accurate.

 **Returns**
-- The distance in x axis between -1 and 1 of stick of vjoy.
+- The distance in x axis between -1 and 1 of stick of Vijoy.

 <div id="fun-gt-y"/>

 ### *`getY(dP)`*

 **Synopsis:**
-This function returns the distance in y axis of vjoy.
+This function returns the distance in y axis of Vijoy.
 The number is between -1 and 1, and you can set the decimal houses you wanted.

 **Arguments**
 - `dP`: The decimal places of number, the bigger number, more accurate.

 **Returns**
-- The distance in y axis between -1 and 1 of stick of vjoy.
+- The distance in y axis between -1 and 1 of stick of Vijoy.

 <div id="fun-gt-joy-x"/>

 ### *`getJoyX()`*

 **Synopsis:**
-This function returns the x axis position of vjoy.
+This function returns the x axis position of Vijoy.

 **Arguments**
 - *Nothing*

 **Returns**
-- The x position of the vjoy.
+- The x position of the Vijoy.

 <div id="fun-gt-joy-y"/>

 ### *`getJoyY()`*

 **Synopsis:**
-This function returns the y axis position of vjoy.
+This function returns the y axis position of Vijoy.

 **Arguments**
 - *Nothing*

 **Returns**
-- The y position of the vjoy.
+- The y position of the Vijoy.

 <div id="fun-gt-joy-pos"/>

 ### *`getJoyPosition()`*

 **Synopsis:**
-This function returns the position of vjoy.
+This function returns the position of Vijoy.
 That's not the stick!

 **Arguments**
 - *Nothing*

 **Returns**
-- The position x, and y of vjoy.
+- The position x, and y of Vijoy.

 <div id="fun-gt-angle"/>